 Research fellows listed:

 CLUE+ also has affiliated researchers.
-These are researchers who are not on the payroll of VU University Amsterdam.
+These are researchers who are not on the payroll of Vrije Universiteit Amsterdam.
 The affiliated researchers include PhD candidates without any funding or who do research based on their own funding, researchers who are employed by another university or research centre, and emeriti professors.

 Affiliated researchers listed: